Teacher Residency & Hybrid Programs

 3. I read that basic skills and subject matter requirements must be met to earn a CA credential.
 What does this mean?

-For Mulitple Subject (MS) Candidates & Education Specialist Credential by passing the three sections of the CSET Multi-Subject test
+- For Multiple Subject (MS) Candidates & Education Specialist Credential by passing the three sections of the CSET Multi-Subject test

 4. Where can I find information on the different tests?